 - Anticipate and confront the social, political and ethical challenges raised by digital touch (such as, privacy, safety, and digital exclusion)

-- Enhance our capacity to fully imagine the societal relevance and potential of digital touch for communication
+- Enhance our capacity to fully imagine and engage with the societal relevance and potential of digital touch for communication

 - Inform the use and governance of digitally mediated touch